ayoubedd/nyx/README.md

 # nyx

-This is my not overly over engineerd nix flake for managing my nix machines (currently for both my desktop and laptop).
+This is my not overly engineerd nix flake for managing my nix machines (currently for both my desktop and laptop).

 Explore the reposity take what you like.